zimmski/tavor/doc/format.md

 START = Addition
 ```

 This format definition generates additions with random integers as numbers like for example `47245 + 6160 + 6137`.
-Note that since arguments are optional, the right hand side is optional too.
+Note that since arguments of typed tokens are optional, the right hand side is optional.

-Using arguments of the `Int` type the number can be bounded in its range.
+The number of the `Int` type can be bounded in its range using arguments for the definition.

 ```tavor
 $Number Int = from: 1,